 The occupier of a business property is responsible for the payment of business rates, which fund local government expenditure and are calculated by reference to the rateable value of the property.
 Rateable values are usually assessed every five years.
-The latest revaluation will come into effect on 1 April 2023.
+The latest revaluation came into effect on 1 April 2023.
 Following a significant reduction in the relief available, business rates are generally payable on empty properties, and this has become a significant issue for owners in sectors with high numbers of vacant units.
-As part of the 2022 Autumn Statement, the government has announced a new package of business rate reliefs to support smaller businesses as well as those in the struggling retail, hospitality and leisure sectors.
+The government has in recent years prioritised business rate reliefs to support smaller businesses as well as those in the struggling retail, hospitality and leisure sectors, with a further package of measures announced as part of the 2023 Autumn Statement.
 It has also promised a long-overdue review of the existing business rates regime.